XD-BDIV-NLP/TDPR/readme.md

-# Topic-aware Demonstrations for Open-domain Question Expansion
+# Query Expansion with Topic-aware In-context Learning and Vocabulary Projection for Open-domain Dense Retrieval

 ## Installation